 - 3 cans (14-1/2 ounces each) reduced-sodium chicken broth or vegetable broth

 - 1 package (9 ounces) refrigerated cheese tortellini

 - 1 can (14-1/2 ounces) diced tomatoes with green chilies, undrained

-- 1. In a large saucepan, saute garlic in butter for 1 minute.
-Stir in the broth.
-Bring to a boil.
-Add tortellini; cook for 7-9 minutes or until tender.
-Stir in the tomatoes and spinach; heat through.
-Yield: 5 servings.
+- 1. In a large saucepan, heat butter over medium heat; saute garlic 1 minute.
+Stir in broth; bring to a boil.
+Add tortellini; cook, uncovered, until tender, 7-9 minutes.
+Stir in tomatoes and spinach; heat through.
+Yield: 6 servings.